BenWiederhake/briar-rose/README.md

 ## TODOs

+- Commit and include a CC0 image of Briar Rose.
 - Integration with systemd?
 - Proper `--help` and Usage message.
 - Include other browsers, mail clients, electron apps, etc.